vbhayden/unity-xapi-wrapper/README.md

 The `XAPIWrapper` class is intended to be your interface into sending and receiving xAPI statements with the configured LRS, but the `XAPI` namespace also contains classes for contructing those statements.
 As of writing, these objects use the following
 convention:
-- xAPI statement components begin with `X___` (XActor, XVerb, XActivity, etc)
+- xAPI statement components begin with `X___` (Actor, Verb, Activity, etc)
 - All other xAPI-relevant objects do not.
 This includes:
   - Statement
   - StatementQuery
   - StatementResult

 To build an xAPI statement, you will need an actor, a verb, and an object.
-For verbs, there's a sealed helper class `XVerbs` that has a collection of predefined verbs for use, but actors and objects need their own declaration.
+For verbs, there's a sealed helper class `Verbs` that has a collection of predefined verbs for use, but actors and objects need their own declaration.
 The following snippet is from the Sample scene:
 ```